opendp/opendp/docs/source/user/core-structures.rst

 :input_domain: A :ref:`domain <domains>` that describes the set of all possible input values for the function.
 :output_domain: A :ref:`domain <domains>` that describes the set of all possible output values of the function.
-:function: A function that transforms data.
+:function: A :ref:`function <functions>` that transforms data.
 :input_metric: The :ref:`metric <metrics>` used to compute distance between two members of the input domain.
 :output_metric: The :ref:`metric <metrics>` used to measure distance between two members of the output domain.
-:stability_relation: A function that encapsulates the stability characteristics of the function.
+:stability_relation: A function that encapsulates the stability characteristics of the function. :ref:`Link <relations>`.

 The distances ``d_in`` and ``d_out`` above are expressed in the units of the input metric and output metric.